apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### January 19th, 2023: Apache Jackrabbit Oak 1.22.14 released
+Apache Jackrabbit Oak 1.22.14 is an incremental feature release based on and compatible with earlier stable Jackrabbit Oak 1.x releases.
+See the [downloads](downloads.html#oak1.22) page for more details.

-#### Jabuary 10th, 2023: Apache Jackrabbit FileVault 3.6.8 released
+#### January 10th, 2023: Apache Jackrabbit FileVault 3.6.8 released
 Apache Jackrabbit FileVault 3.6.8 is the current stable release of the repository content synchronization tool.
 It requires Java 8 or newer.
 See the [downloads](downloads.html#vlt) page for more details.